 It all has to do with pressure.
 “Pressure” is the force created whenever one thing presses on another thing.
-Any animal that is not currently swimming or flying or hanging out on a plant or sitting on your fence or living in the walls of your house or whatever other exception you can think of is putting pressure on the ground.
+Any animal that is not currently swimming or flying or hanging out on a plant or sitting on your fence or living in the walls of your house (or whatever other exception you can think of) is putting pressure on the ground.
 Part of what is creating the pressure is the force of gravity pulling the weight of the animal down.
-Part of the pressure can also be the force of their muscles.
+Pressure can also be created by the force of their muscles.
 For example, if you stomp on the ground, you are putting more pressure on the ground than if you just stand there like a person pretending to be the Statue of Liberty in Times Square.

 Pressure is not just created by force, though.
 It is also created by the amount of space the force is spread across (the name for that amount of space is “surface area”).
 If the person pretending to be the Statue of Liberty is standing on both of her feet, half the force of her weight is going into one foot and the other half is going into the other foot.
 If the person pretending to be the Statue of Liberty stands on one foot, the force of her body weight is all going through that one foot.
 She creates a lot more pressure standing on one foot than when she stands on two feet, because the force of gravity pulling down her body weight is going through half the surface area.